HSLdevcom/digitransit-kubernetes-deploy/README.md

 ## Integrate Api Management and Application Gateway

-Configure Api Management's vnet to internal mode so it is accessible only through Application Gateway.
-[Read here for more information](https://docs.microsoft.com/en-us/azure/api-management/get-started-create-service-instance)

 ## Connecting Api Mangement and Application Gateway to AKS cluster

 ### OPTION 1: Network security group (**Basic** or **Standard** tier of Api Management)